mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-07-31-introduction-tool-guide.md

 ### Eraser {#eraser}

 The eraser does what its name implies --- it erases.
-It is not the most precise tool with such a fat tip, which is why I prefer to rewind mistakes ([more on that later](#rewind)) instead.
+It is not the most precise tool with such a fat tip, which is why I prefer to undo mistakes with the rewind tool instead ([more on that later](#rewind)).

 For handling cleanup duty, the eraser is very effective at defining edges and making them straight.
 By simply running it along an edge you can remove jaggies left by a pencil or watercolor stroke.